 Tuition reimbursement is often offered as an employee benefit on top of a salary package, along with other benefits like health care, a 401(k), or transportation expenses.

 This is different from student loan repayment assistance, when your company provides some amount of funding assistance for your existing student loans.

-Not every company offers tuition reimbursement, but many large ones (2,500 or more employees ) do provide reimbursement or financial support for continuing education.
+Not every company offers tuition reimbursement, but many large ones do provide reimbursement or financial support for continuing education.
 Some companies may stipulate that courses must relate to your current work.
-(Here are some large companies that offer tuition reimbursement.)

 It’s a perk that helps the company attract and retain employees, while also benefiting the company, since the courses you take may provide skills or knowledge you can put into practice back at work.

 Some companies are upping their educational benefits as a way to stay competitive.
 They may offer a range of benefits to their employees like refinancing student loans and student loan contributions.

 Tuition Reimbursement Requirements

-The specifics of each company’s education reimbursement policy are likely laid out in your employment contract, but it’s common for a company to only offer a tuition reimbursement for courses related to your work.
-Sometimes they’ll reimburse classes pertaining to your current job description.
+The specifics of each company’s education reimbursement policy are likely laid out in an employment contract, but it’s common for a company to only offer a tuition reimbursement in accordance with certain eligibility requirements.